Why is my baby waking up so much at night?

 4) Your baby is hungry.

-Despite what you may have read/heard, it is still common for babies to wake up due to hunger until 8/9 months of age.
+Despite what you may have read/heard, it is still common for babies to wake up due to hunger in the first year of life.
 You just want to make sure if this is the case that your baby is actually hungry and not waking just to pacify.
-If your baby is older than 6 months old and has no issues with weight gain, one night waking to feed is still “normal,” but three is not.
+If your baby is older than six months old and has no issues with weight gain, one night waking to feed is still “normal,” but three is likely not.
 You want to make sure your baby takes adequate day feedings and isn’t relying on night feeds to get their calories, so if you are confident they are, night feedings should be limited.

 5) There is an external factor waking your baby up.

 Loud startling noises, the temperature being too cold or hot, or bright lights coming into your baby’s sleep space are all external factors that could be waking your baby and keeping them up.
 This is why using a white noise machine, making sure the room is completely dark for all sleep, and monitoring the temperature in your baby’s room is super important!
-Read our tips for setting up a sleep-promoting nursery.
+This is especially true for sensitive sleepers that are easily startled and stimulated.
+While you might not have full control of external factors causing your baby to wake-up, do your best to limit startling noises and lights and read our tips here for setting up a sleep-promoting nursery.
+Similarly, if your baby is six months or older, you may consider moving them to their own room to help eliminate distractions if they are especially sensitive to noises.

 Related articles: